kolkhis/lac/src/u16lab.md

 Verify that `/space` is not set up correctly.

+- HINT: You may want to revisit lab 3 of the course for this one.
+This is a challenge here.

 To complete this event the following four must be correct.

 1. The three disks must be properly set up in LVM.